-I have put together this sample chapter from my upcoming book, An American’s Guide to Soccer in England, to give folks a sense of what the book will offer in terms of the club profiles.
-My guess/hope is there will be about 50 of these in the book.
-For clubs I don’t visit, I will write quite a bit less — for now.
+Here is a sample chapter from my book, The Groundhopper’s Guide to Soccer in England.
+I wanted to give folks a sense of what the book offers in terms of the club profiles.
+There are 54 of these in the book.

-If interested, you can also see the book’s proposed Table of Contents.
+If interested, you can also see the buy the book here.

 - In a posh corner of West London, on the banks of the Thames